dulhaver/erpnext_install_lxd/erpnext_install_lxc.md

-## install erpnext in a lxc container with lxd
+# install erpnext in a lcd/lxc container

 ### on your lxd host